Principal Investigator

 Chiara Whitehurst

 Chiara is our laboratory technician.
-She graduated from Tulane University in May 2024 majoring in Public Health and Ecology & Evolutionary Biology.
+She graduated from Tulane University in May 2024 with a BPH in Public Health and a BS in Ecology & Evolutionary Biology.
+She is currently pursuing an MS in Tropical Medicine at Tulane.
 She joined Dr. Frank’s lab in the Fall of 2022 with an interest in spillover events and anthropogenic impacts on pathogen-host interactions.
-Outside of school, she serves as communications director for South Africa-based nonprofit Chumisa Community Composting and religiously completes her Goodreads goal each year.
+In her spare time she enjoys reading, cooking and finding new food in New Orleans.

 Field Technicians